maxgraf96/maxgraf96.github.io/_pages/research.md

 human-computer interaction.

-I am exploring the use of transformer-based artificial neural networks for conditional generation of [MIDI](https://en.wikipedia.org/wiki/MIDI) data.
-These models are integrated into digital musical instruments in a mixed reality environment.
+I am exploring the use of transformer-based artificial neural networks for conditional generation of
+<a href="https://en.wikipedia.org/wiki/MIDI" target="_blank">MIDI</a> data.
+These models are integrated into digital musical instruments
+in a mixed reality environment.
 My goals are to identify the utility of these models for musical co-creation between people and machines.